 Catholic Social Thought and Political Economy

-Elective Courses: Pick 3 from among 200+ level SRES courses and below listed courses in POL (Politics), SOC (Sociology), or PHIL (Philosophy).
-At least one must be 300/400-level SRES:
+Elective Courses (Choose three): List includes 200+ level SRES courses and courses in Politics, Sociology, or Philosophy.
+At least one must be 300/400-level SRES.

 SRES 260: Game Theory and Strategic Thinking